Spinning carousel

 More to go in stocks

-After strong years for equities in 2023 and 2024, we see further upside in 2025.
-We expect the S&P 500 to reach 6,600 by the end of 2025, around 10% higher than today’s levels.
-Tariffs could contribute to volatility in European and Chinese markets.
-But we see value in maintaining diversified exposure to Asia ex-Japan.
-In Europe, we like small- and mid-cap stocks and Swiss high-quality dividend payers.
+We expect the S&P 500 to reach 6,600 by the end of 2025, around 8% higher than current levels.
+Tariff proposals should continue to contribute to volatility for European and Chinese markets, but we see value in maintaining diversified exposure to Asia ex-Japan.
+In Europe, we like EMU small- and mid-cap stocks and Swiss high-quality dividends.

 Moving lights